ColeHorvat/play.gg-app/README.md

 `expo start`

 Follow the instructions given after running `expo start` you can run it in a web browser or on a phone

+Make sure to navigate to the right branch using `git checkout <branch_name>` in the terminal